 5. Folate deficiency

-If I don’t use my high-intensity lamp in the fall and winter, I turn into a zombie and eat everything in sight.
-And stop sleeping.
-And think thoughts that make me look around for Hank Williams.
+For years, if I didn’t use my high-intensity lamp — aka a bright light therapy lamp — from mid-October to April, I would turn into a zombie, eat everything in sight, and stop sleeping.
+And think thoughts that made me look around for Hank Williams.

 7. Insufficient essential fatty acids (EFAs)